-- Staff and volunteers working with children and learners are carefully selected and vetted according to statutory requirements.
-Once appointed, consideration is given to their ongoing suitability in order to prevent the opportunity for harm to children or learners or place them at risk. - There are clear and effective arrangements for staff development and training in respect of the protection and care of children and learners.
-Staff and other adults receive regular supervision and support if they are working directly and regularly with children and learners whose safety and welfare are at risk. - The physical environment for babies, children and learners is safe and secure and protects them from harm or the risk of harm. - All staff and carers have a copy of and understand the written procedures for managing allegations of harm to a child or learner.
-They know how to make a complaint and understand policies on whistleblowing and how to manage other concerns about the practice of adults in respect of the safety and protection of children and learners.
+- Adults understand that children and learners' poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse.
+For more information, see 'Growing up neglected'. - In cases of sexual violence and sexual harassment, including online, between children and learners, staff should consider what support might be needed for the perpetrators as well as the victims of the abuse. - Staff and volunteers working with children and learners are carefully selected and vetted according to statutory requirements.
+Once appointed, leaders consider staff/volunteers' ongoing suitability in order to prevent the risk of harm to children and learners. - There are clear and effective arrangements for staff development and training on the protection and care of children and learners.
+Staff and other adults receive regular supervision and support if they are working directly and regularly with children and learners whose safety and welfare are at risk. - The physical environment for children and learners is safe and secure and protects them from harm or the risk of harm. - All staff and carers have a copy of and understand the written procedures for managing safeguarding allegations/concerns about members of staff and other adults working in the school.
+They know how to make a complaint and understand policies on whistle-blowing and how to manage other concerns about the practice of adults in respect of the safety and protection of children and learners.